kehantan/labbook/docs/protein/purification.rst

     * Collect 100 uL of supernatant for SDS-PAGE (**sample #5**)

 #.
-Transfer Ni-NTA resin to column using 10 mL of Buffer B.
+Transfer Ni-NTA resin to column using 10 mL of Buffer B and collect the elution.
-#.
-Collect flow through.

     * Collect 100 uL for SDS-PAGE (**sample #6**)